 Imperative来いKoi

-To see other irregularities and information about suru verbs just read the articles listed below:
+To see other irregularities and information about the verb suru, just read the articles listed below:

-unusual verbs and exceptions in the Japanese language
+Uncommon Verbs and Exceptions in the Japanese Language

 One of the first exceptions that a Japanese student notices is in the verb ir which is pronounced iku [行く].
-Being a godan verb ending in [く], according to the rules it should be conjugated as iita [行た], but since it doesn't make much sense to have two identical vowels in a row, the correct conjugation is itta [行った], which is practically the same sound as two vowels followed by each other.
+Being a godan verb ending in [く], according to the rules it should be conjugated as iita [行た], but since it doesn’t make much sense to have two identical vowels in a row, the correct conjugation is itta [行った], which is practically the same sound as two vowels together.

 The verb aru [ある] has the negative form as nai [ない] which is very irregular.

-Imperative verbs often appear to have unusual and irregular forms, such as the verb kureru [暮れる] which in the imperative form simply becomes kure [暮れ].
+Imperative verbs often seem to have uncommon and irregular forms, such as the verb kureru [暮れる] which in the imperative form simply becomes kure [暮れ].

-Honorific verbs can be considered as having their own pattern, or breaking the rules like in the case of kudasaru [下さる] which becomes kudasai [下さい].
-Other unusual honorific verbs with various exceptions are: [仰る], [御座る] and [いらっしゃる].
+Honorific verbs can be considered as having their own standard, or breaking the rules as in the case of kudasaru [下さる] which becomes kudasai [下さい].
+Other uncommon honorific verbs with various exceptions are: [仰る], [御座る], and [いらっしゃる].

-In this article we saw some information about irregular verbs and also uncommon godan and ichidan verbs with exceptions.
-We did not talk in detail about each verb or its meaning, but we recommend researching each one individually using a tool like jisho.
+In this article, we saw some information about irregular verbs and also uncommon godan and ichidan verbs with exceptions.
+We did not discuss each verb or its meaning in detail, but we recommend researching each of them individually using a tool like jisho.

-Do you know other verbs that don't follow the rules in the Japanese language?
-Hope you enjoyed the article!
-If you liked it share and leave your comments.
+Do you know other verbs that do not follow the rules in the Japanese language?
+I hope you enjoyed the article!
+If you liked it, share and leave your comments.